 African Hunt Contract Agreement

-An African hunt contract agreement and whether to insist on having one, is often a contentious issue among hunters of Africa.
-There are those who will rely on trust and a gentleman's handshake and those who won't move without a contract drawn up by a lawyer.
+An African hunt contract agreement and whether to insist on having one, is sometimes a contentious issue among hunters of Africa.
+There are those who will rely on trust and a gentleman's handshake and those who won't move a muscle without a contract drawn up by a lawyer.
 Some even go as far as trying to stipulate the size of their trophies in the contract.
 It would be a foolish outfitter that promises in writing (and some do!) that a hunter will collect a 94lb elephant, even if it's in a petting zoo.

 "A verbal contract isn't worth the paper it's written on."
 Samuel Goldwyn

 Typically, a straightforward hunt contract or hunt agreement detailing hunt services, facilities and conditions to be expected, is all that is needed.
-Every reputable outfitter will provide this to the hunter to sign and return before any money changes hands.
-It really serves as a reminder to both parties and if there is a dispute, it is clear what was agreed, possibly years before when the hunt was booked.
+Every reputable outfitter should provide this to the hunter to sign and return before any money changes hands.
+It really serves as a reminder to both parties and if there is a dispute, it is clear what was agreed, possibly years before, when the hunt was booked.

 Is it worth the paper it's written on?
-Yes usually, if the outfitter and client, for that matter, are trustworthy.
+Yes, usually, if the outfitter and client, for that matter, are trustworthy.
 Most good hunting companies will go out of their way to make suitable reparation if they have failed in any agreed aspect of the hunt.
 Though they may get a lot of exposure on the Internet, there are actually only a few charlatans in the business who fail their clients badly and vanish into the night.
 Equally there are a few clients who are career complainers and dishonestly try to accuse their outfitter of all kinds of breaches of service in order to get some money back or free hunting days.

 • Name(s)and address(es) of all hunting client(s)